Canon T5 vs Nikon 1 V1

 It is notable that the T5 has a hotshoe, while the V1 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

-Both the T5 and the V1 have been discontinued, but can regularly be found used on eBay.
+Both the T5 and the V1 have been discontinued, but can regularly be found used on ebay.
 The V1 was replaced by the Nikon 1 V2, while the T5 was followed by the Canon T6.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Nikon websites.
+Further information on the features and operation of the T5 and V1 can be found, respectively, in the Canon T5 Manual (free pdf) or the online Nikon 1 V1 Manual.

 So how do things add up?
 Is the Canon T5 better than the Nikon 1 V1 or vice versa?
 The listing below highlights the relative strengths of the two models.